uwcse510/web-cse510-sp20/angular-workspace/src/content/visions_of_hci.md

 Because "As We May Think" was presented as part of the previous lecture, you may not present it.
 You may still choose to read it.

 No reading report is assigned.
-Reading a second paper benefits in-class discussion. helping you see these visions and explore them appropriately.
+Reading a second paper benefits in-class discussion, helping you see these visions and explore them appropriately.
 Because some of these papers are quite long, you can and should skim according to your needs.